b005t3r/Resin3DPrinterCalibrationSuite/README.md

 ### Build Plate Results Interpretation

-The difference between the thickest and thinnest tile should be approximately 0.1–0.15 mm.
+The difference between the thickest and thinnest tile should be approximately 0.1 to 0.15 mm.
 If the difference is greater, your build plate may be out of level.

-The printed tiles should also be close to 1.5 mm in thickness, ideally slightly above that by 0.1–0.2 mm.
+The printed tiles should also be close to 1.5 mm in thickness, ideally slightly above that by 0.1 to 0.2 mm.
 If they are too thin, you may encounter layer compression issues, where the bottom layers do not adhere to the build plate correctly.

 # Peg of Calibration: Exposure Time Calibration for Dimensional Accuracy

-The Peg of Calibration model includes several calibration features for determining the correct exposure time for dimensional accuracy, as well as the resin’s tensile strength and detail reproduction at that exposure time.
+The Peg of Calibration model includes several calibration features for determining the correct exposure time for dimensional accuracy, as well as the resin's tensile strength and detail reproduction at that exposure time.

 ![Peg of Calibration model](https://github.com/b005t3r/Resin3DPrinterCalibrationSuite/blob/main/img/long_raft.jpg)